influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 unless this is specified as the wanted instance.
 Alternatively see the option IncludeTotal below.

+It is also possible to set partial wildcards, eg. ["chrome*"]

 Some Objects does not have instances to select from at all, here only one option is valid if you want data back, and that is to specify `Instances = ["------"]`.